Zoning & Development

 Tampa Heights Historic District

-The Tampa Heights Design Guidelines are used as a general guide by the Architectural Review Commission when reviewing construction activities within the districts.
-These guidelines apply to new construction, renovations, fencing, driveways, and more.
+This is the primary reference used by the Architectural Review Commission when reviewing construction activity within the Historic District.
+It applies to new construction, renovations, additions, fencing, driveways, and more.
+If you’re planning work on a historic property, start here.

 Tampa’s Historic Plaque Program